jlangch/venice/doc/readme/concurrency.md

 to cancel the scheduled task.

-Execute a periodic task with a 1s initial delay, a period if 3s, and cancel it after 16s:
+Execute a periodic task with a 1s initial delay, a period of 3s, and cancel it after 16s:

 ```clojure
 (let [s (schedule-at-fixed-rate (fn [] (println "test")) 1 3 :seconds)]